 Category: Cash Back

-Even though I personally like the AmEx Blue Cash better, the Chase Freedom is actually ranked at #1 on the top 10 cards for cash back list for 2014.
+Even though some will argue the Amex Blue Cash Preferred card is better, the Chase Freedom is actually ranked at #1 on the top 10 cards for cash back list for 2014.
 Why?
 Because right now Chase is offering an extremely enticing signup promotion for it on CreditCardForum.

 The bonus aside, this card does offer a very straightforward and generous rewards program, especially considering that is has no annual fee.
 You get 1% on normal spending and 5% on categories.
 Learn more about the Chase Freedom promotion and rewards program.